svodnik/ajaxproxy/README.md

 # Ajax proxy

 A proxy server for redirecting HTTP requests from client-side code using credentials stored on the back end.

 Based on [Expressjs](https://expressjs.com) and [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware).

+Configuration instructions include steps for deploying to Heroku, but proxy can be deployed to any Node environment.

 ## Configuration